spsforks/QB64-Wiki/OPEN-COM.md

 ```

-*Example 3:* Sending string data from one COM port to another requires predefined length strings:
+Sending string data from one COM port to another requires predefined length strings:

 ```vb